Flu vaccines are now available. Get the details here >>

 Exposure and quarantine

-Based on the recent guidelines issued by the CDC and the OHA for health care settings, if you have been exposed to someone with COVID-19 but are not experiencing any symptoms and you have:
+Based on the recent guidelines issued by the CDC and the OHA for health care settings, if you have been exposed to someone with COVID-19 but are not experiencing any symptoms you can come to your scheduled appointment in person, preferably wearing a medical-grade mask and following all safety protocols.

 For more information on exposure and quarantine guidance, please go to: